Pif50/Progetto-Ethereum-Web3-di-Pier-Francesco-Tripodi/README.md

 dotenv: .env
 ```

-# How to deploy Smart contract and able to see the nft on [Opensea Testnet](https://testnets.opensea.io/)
+# How to deploy and iteract the Smart Contract from Back-end

 ```
 brownie run scripts/deploy_and_create.py --network goerli brownie run scripts/create_collectible.py --network goerli